a1exanderjung/trendt/README.md

 You will need a [personal access token](https://github.com/settings/tokens/new) from GitHub which can be aquired from your settings page.
 The only scopes required for `trendt` are those from "repo".

-Once you have the OAuth token, you can initialise `trendt` with it by using the `--github-oauth-token`.
+Once you have the OAuth token, you can initialise `trendt` with it by using the `--github-oauth-token` flag.